portaire/payme/README.md

 ## Further Improvements

 - creating loading indicators,
-- handling error state with proper description
+- handling error state with proper description,
+- move all text values to json file (this will help manage translations in the future if needed)